Mythologist, Professor, General Inquisitor, and Mythic Humanist

 the modern American world, specifically those that manifest through popular culture.
-To do achieve this, I went to Pacifica Graduate Insitute, studied Mythological Studies, wrote a dissertation about American Cold War myth and Disneyland, and now have three shiny initals after my name.
+To do achieve this, I went to Pacifica Graduate Institute, studied Mythological Studies, wrote a dissertation about American Cold War myth and Disneyland, and now have three shiny initials after my name.
 Someday, I’ll contemplate what “About Priscilla” now means.

 It is my personal mission to bring mythological awareness into any conversation that is worth having.
 The modern world is constantly throwing some scary curve balls at us, and it is sometimes difficult to continue hoping, dreaming and wishing.
 New myths are manifesting all the time that defy traditional definitions and formats.
 By embracing these new myths, it is my hope that we can find inner peace among ourselves, our culture, and our world.